This guide will teach you everything you need to know about how you can improve your keyword search results.

 However, you can boost your rankings even more by working to expand the keyword search results on each of your pages by following steps 4-10.

 For this step, you’ll need a keyword research tool of some kind to get the most value out of your efforts.
-You can pay for a tool like KWFinder (cheap with free trial), SEMrush (best with free trial) or use a free tool like Ubersuggest or Google Keyword Planner.
+You can pay for a tool like KWFinder (cheapest with free trial), Semrush (best option with an extended free trial for SEO Chatter fans), or use a free service like Google Keyword Planner.